linobollansee/the-luxury-blog/README.md

 ### Home Page Blog Posts

 The Luxury Blog's home page showcases a curated selection of posts centered on luxury living, covering topics such as high-end fashion, exclusive products, and lifestyle trends.
 Each post provides insights, reviews, and updates on the latest in luxury for readers seeking inspiration and guidance in an upscale lifestyle.
-(User Story 1.1)
+(User Story 1.1: Design Front-End for a Data-Driven Web Application)

 Desktop Blog Posts